Aggregation Editor

 Check stage inputs

-Under Stage Input, click on Execute – the play button – to view how many input documents went into the $match
+On the Stage input/output tab, click Run – the play button – to show how many input documents went into the $match stage.

 Check stage outputs